NibiruChain/py-sdk/README.md

 $ pipenv shell
 $ pipenv install

-# connecting to Nibiru Exchange API
+# connecting to Nibiru Exchange API and create a new pool
-# and listening for new orders from a specific spot market
-$ python examples/exchange_client/spot_exchange_rpc/8_StreamOrders.py
+$ python examples/chain_client/dex/create_pool.py

-# sending a msg with bank transfer
-# signs and posts a transaction to the Nibiru Chain
+# sending a msg with bank transfer signs and posts a transaction to the Nibiru Chain
-$ python examples/chain_client/1_MsgSend.py
+$ python examples/chain_client/msg_send.py
 ```
 Upgrade `pip` to the latest version, if you see these warnings:
   ```